-School takes all such reports seriously and they will receive the same high standard of care that any other safeguarding concern receives.
+Neither is acceptable and will not be tolerated by the school as dismissing or tolerating such behaviours risks normalising them.
+School take all such reports seriously and they will receive the same high standard of care that any other safeguarding concern receives.

 A multi-agency approach will be undertaken when responding to all such complaints; however, the school will always take immediate action to protect children despite the actions of any other agency.
 These actions may include an immediate risk assessment in respect of the needs of the child victim and will address any risks identified to any child in respect of an alleged perpetrator of sexual violence or sexual harassment to ensure children are protected from harm.
 Any risk assessment will be fluid and may change to reflect any developments during the management of the case.
 All such reports will be managed by the Designated Safeguarding Lead.
 There are a number of options the school may consider in respect of the management of a report of sexual violence or sexual harassment between children and each case will receive an appropriate bespoke response once all the facts are known.

 Irrespective of any potential criminal outcome, the school have a duty to safeguard all children and may deal with any such report on a balance of probability basis when considering the outcomes for the children involved.
-Should an outcome involve a move to an alternative school for any child, then full information sharing of the case will be undertaken with the Designated Safeguarding Lead professional at that school.
+Should an outcome involve a move to an alternative school for any child then full information sharing of the case will be undertaken with the Designated Safeguarding Lead professional at that school.